This article is part of the series Adventures in Biblical Interpretation.

 Pamela Eisenbaum later argues that not only don’t they apply to Gentiles, but that Paul specifically states that they cannot apply to Gentiles because only those who convert to Judaism are under those Laws.
 Gentiles have not entered into that covenant with God and therefore have no legal right to the duties and benefits specific to that agreement.
 In other words, while Gentiles may be God’s children, they are not his special chosen people.

 This is implicit time travel, extreme legalism, and/or hocus-pocus.
 The man and woman are husband and wife (married by having sex) up to the time when the father of the bride decides to revoke the marriage at his discretion.
 This could literally be many years later and they may have had children together.
 At this point, the sex that took place is retroactively undone, they are instantly no longer one flesh, and the marriage never happened.
-This horribly twisted absurdity is described here.
+This horribly twisted absurdity is described here in the comment section.
 It is illustrative of the depths and lengths sometimes taken to justify a particular doctrine.